limine-bootloader/limine/README.md

 `limine.cfg` and `limine.sys` are expected to be on the server used for boot.

 ### UEFI/PXE boot
-The `BOOT{IA32,X64,AA64}.EFI` files are compatible with UEFI PXE.
+The `BOOT*.EFI` files are compatible with UEFI PXE.
-The steps needed to boot Limine are the same as with BIOS PXE, except that you don't need `limine.sys` in the server.
+The steps needed to boot Limine are the same as with BIOS PXE, except that the `limine.sys` file is not needed on the server.

 ### Configuration
 The `limine.cfg` file contains Limine's configuration.